Easily Clone Windows 7 OEM including OEM Partition to SSD

 Then, let's get started to clone OEM in Windows 7 to SSD with the following steps.

-1. Connect the SSD to your PC via external disk bay or USB-to-SATA cable.
+1. Connect the SSD to your PC via an external disk bay or USB-to-SATA cable.
 Click the download button below to install and launch AOMEI Backuper Professional.
 Then, click Clone > Disk Clone

 Secure Download